‘The Masked Singer’ Spoilers: Kangaroo Revealed To Be Jordyn Woods

 Unfortunately for Kangaroo, their time was up, and they were voted out from the competition.

 For their debut performance, they sang Robyn’s “Dancing On My Own.”
-From the beginning, it was obvious that they were a female with a good voice but it wasn’t clear if they sang professionally.
+From the beginning, it was obvious that they were a female with a good voice, but it wasn’t clear if they sang professionally.

 For their first clue package, they were seen walking in what appeared to be Australia.
 Kangaroo described themselves as a survivor and explained that they had recently lost someone who held their family’s heart together.
 Kangaroo admitted they found themselves in the middle of a media frenzy for all the wrong reasons.
 Their aim is to fight back and prove to her family that bullies never win.

-Kangaroo revealed that they had never done anything like this before which hinted that they aren’t a professional singer.
+Kangaroo revealed that they had never done anything like this before, which hinted that they weren’t a professional singer.

 Along with Australia in the background, in one frame, a gramophone was shown.